 - Your current and future earning potential

-Recovering from an injury may be time-consuming.
-You may have to maintain regular doctor visits and rehabilitation appointments that could limit your ability to coordinate a personal injury case.
+Recovering from an injury can be exhausting and time-consuming.
+You may have to maintain regular doctor visits and rehabilitation appointments, which could limit your ability to manage a personal injury case.

-If you hire a personal injury attorney to represent you, they can handle your casework while you concentrate on your recovery.
+If you hire an attorney to represent you, they can handle your case while you relax and focus on your recovery.

 - Answering your questions